cbouy/ProLIF/README.md

 ### TODO

-- [ ] Put the IFP related methods in Ligand instead of Residue and Protein, and modify the main code accordingly
 - [ ] Run with multithreading
 - [ ] Evaluate the interactions (instead of returning randomly 0 or 1...)